Brokers need to seize the initiative in the cyber market, for their own good, as well as their clients’

 A recent Insurance Age article reported that Anna Sweeney, director, insurance supervision at the Prudential Regulation Authority (PRA), warned that more ground needs to be covered by firms in relation to cyber insurance risk.

-By Michael Whitfield, managing director CPP UK new business
+By the Managing Director CPP UK new business

 The regulator is particularly encouraging practitioners and product providers to be more proactive and to take more strategic positions in respect of cyber risk management.